thomasjbradley/micromodel/README.md

 $planetsList[0]->name = 'Neptune';
 $planetsList[0]->update();

-// Using the ORDER BY argument
+// Using the $order argument
 $planets->all('name ASC');
 $planets->all(array('name ASC', 'orbital_period DESC'));

-// Using the WHERE argument
+// Using the $where argument
 $planets->all(null, array(
 	array('orbital_period', '>', 200)
 	, array('name', 'LIKE', '%e%')
 ));

-// Using ORDER BY and WHERE
+// Using $order and $where
 $planets->all('name ASC', array(
 	array('orbital_period', '>', 200)
 ));